pyeventsourcing/eventsourcing/docs/topics/projection.rst

 For projections that work with :ref:`DCB applications <DCB application>`, you will need to define the dispatching to work with :ref:`tagged decisions <DCB tagged>`.
-That is, because the ``process_event()`` method will receive :class:`~eventsourcing.dcb.domain.Tagged` objects, and because `singledispatchmethod` dispatches on the type of the first argument, you will need to forward ``tagged.decision`` and define handlers for different types of :class:`~eventsourcing.dcb.domain.Decision`.
+That is, because the ``process_event()`` method will receive :class:`~eventsourcing.dcb.domain.Tagged` objects, and because :func:`~eventsourcing.dispatch.singledispatchmethod` dispatches on the type of the first argument, you will need to forward ``tagged.decision`` and define handlers for different types of :class:`~eventsourcing.dcb.domain.Decision`.